Ifycode-experiments/git-github-training/README.md

 > Prerequisite: No knowledge of git and github required.

-The Git and GitHub training is a series of learning videos and task exercises put together to prepare anyone interested, for activities that could require the use of Git and GitHub like:
+The Git and GitHub for collaboration training is a series of learning videos and task exercises put together to prepare anyone interested, for activities that could require the use of Git and GitHub like:

 * Hacktoberfest
 * Open source contributions